zhenyisong/core.facility/README.md

 This archive will collect all my working scripts when I am in the core facility at Guozhong B201 ([sklcvd](http://www.sklcvd.org)) from 2017-12.

-My major task is to develop and implements quality control pipelines to evaluate the NGS data generated from various groups in Guozhong.
+My major task is to develop and implement quality control pipelines to evaluate the NGS data generated from various research groups in Guozhong.

 I created several folders which will be the deposited to save the raw code when I perform the required task.
 The tracking code will be disseminated to my